Mandy Moore (choreographer): Film

 Moore has choreographed dance numbers for several David O. Russell films, starting with Silver Linings Playbook (2012)—for which she trained actors Bradley Cooper and Jennifer Lawrence to perform a mashup of different dance styles—American Hustle (2013), and Joy (2015); she also did choreography for Leslye Headland's Sleeping With Other People (2015) and Disney's 2025 live-action remake of Snow White.

 Her most notable work to date is the 2016 film La La Land, for which she choreographed all the dance numbers, both large-scale and small-scale.
 To choreograph the opening number, "Another Day of Sun", which took place in a traffic jam on a Los Angeles freeway ramp, Moore blocked out the action on paper and then began staging the moves using a group of ten dancers in a studio parking lot.
 The final scene involved 30 dancers, 100 extras, and 60 cars.
 Moore trained the lead actors, Ryan Gosling and Emma Stone, both dance novices, over a period of six to eight weeks.
 She emphasized emotion rather than technique, as Stone recalled:

 "[Moore] tried to impart to us that, as much as we need to be technical and think of all of our steps, it's going to be about our faces.
 We need to see the joy and connection.
 We need to look at each other and smile at each other.
 We need to keep acting".

 Stage

 Moore's stage credits include the New Wave L.A.
 Program created by the Los Angeles Ballet, a segment of Celine Dion's 2008 Taking Chances World Tour, Strictly Come Dancing, Cirque du Soleil's Michael Jackson: The Immortal World Tour; Shania Twain's Las Vegas show, Shania: Still the One, and Taylor Swift's The Eras Tour.

 Moore directed and choreographed the Aurora Fox Arts Center's production of The Wedding Singer in 2011, and was the choreographer for the world premiere of the 2013 musical "Nobody Loves You" at the Old Globe Theatre in San Diego, California, which she subsequently brought Off-Broadway to the Second Stage Theater in Manhattan.

 Music video

-Following Moore's work on Taylor Swift's The Eras Tour, she choreographed the music video for "The Fate of Ophelia", the lead single from Swift's 2025 album The Life of a Showgirl.
+Following Moore's work on Taylor Swift's The Eras Tour, she choreographed the music videos for "The Fate of Ophelia" and "Opalite, two singles from Swift's 2025 album The Life of a Showgirl.